OnapleRPG/Storyteller/README.md

 - **REMOVE_ITEM** : Same as above, but removing from the player's inventory
 - **TELEPORT** : Teleport to the given *location*.
 Use X Y Z separated with space
 - **SET_OBJECTIVE** : Edit an *objective*.
 You can use the name you want and the operators *=*, *+=*, *-=* (ex : dialog_count+=1)
+- **START_KILL_COUNT** : Start a counter for a given NPC and a given monster.
+Takes a monster name or type as argument.
+- **STOP_KILL_COUNT** : Stop a counter for cleaning.
+Takes a monster name as argument, and use the NPC name (trigger).